haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

 Here is the workflow when a user open sdoc file in browser

 1. When a user open a sdoc file in the browser, a file loading request will be sent to Caddy, and Caddy proxy the request to SeaDoc server (see [Seafile instance archticture](../setup/overview.md) for the details).
-2. SeaDoc server will send the content back if it is already cached, otherwise it sends a request to Seahub.
+2. SeaDoc server will send the file's content back if it is already cached, otherwise SeaDoc serve will sends a request to Seafile server.
-3. Seahub loads the content from Seafile-server, then sends it to SeaDoc server and write the file to the cache at the same time.
+3. Seafile server loads the content, then sends it to SeaDoc server and write to the cache at the same time.
-4. After SeaDoc receives the content, it sends the content to the browser.
+4. After SeaDoc receives the content, it will be sent to the browser.

 ## Setup SeaDoc